HextaStudio/HextaUI/cli/README.md

+Sure, I've updated the documentation based on the new changes:

 ## HextaUI - Modern UI Library

 HextaUI is a user interface library that offers contemporary components, making it effortless to integrate into your projects.
 With the HextaUI CLI, you can quickly install and utilize these components without any hassle.